 In STEP 5 the flat wheelbay panels #45 and #46 do not fit!
 I had to do quite some sanding.

 There are 2 types of main wheels with slightly different hubs, and also TWO different wing halves (with our without structural re-enforcement panels).
 Here the re-enforced wing was used though I was not sure if the Bangla Desh aircraft has these.
 The spare parts can be used for other kits!

 The model was given an overall grey base coat to check for any seams and edges before fitting the smaller parts.

 The first RV kit was finished as a MiG-21MF of the Bangla Desh Air Force (year 1973) in an overal "used" metal finish.
 I had a tiny decal set from MPD (Mini Print Decal); these decals need thick coats of Microscale Decal Film, otherwise they fall apart.
 But the few Bangla Desh markings are there.
 The book "Soviet and Russian Military Aircraft in Asia" (see ref.) gives on page 50 an idea

 (note: I later found out that probably this MiG MF still has the old wing without re-enforcement plates, so not parts #15, 16 but the other kit wing halves should have been used).

 And again a gloss coat was set over the model using a mix of Johnson Future / Pledge thinned with plain 30% alkohol.

-The windscreen is rather massive with a thick frame.
+The top instrument coaming with gun sight should be trimmed a bit, otherwise the windshield does not fit.
+The windscreen itself is rather massive with a thick frame.
 I used it anyway but you may want to replace it with another spare one or vacu one.
 The canopy gaps were filled with White Glue and painted once dry.
 This seales all gaps.

-The large pitot tube made of a metal
+The large nose pitot tube made of a metal

 needle and smaller sensors set in place with Eduard "medium thickness"